Collecting feedback from clients is the best way of improving any kind of website.

 Collecting feedback and critics was a very difficult and long process.
-Both the designer and the customer sides needed to go back and forth for hours using emails or chat channels to finally agreeing on design and often it was ended up in the frustration of the customer side.
+Both the designer and the customer sides needed to go back and forth for hours using emails or chat channels.
+Finally, in the end, both sides are not happy with the process and wish they had an easier way.

-To ease the process, plugins like Project Huddle and WPFeedback were created and changed the communication game between the agency side and the customer side.
+To ease the process, plugins like Project Huddle and WPFeedback are changing the communication game between the agency and the customer sides.

-The Project Huddle plugin will help you send and collect feedback and comments to and from the customers for whom you are building the websites.
+The plugin will help you to send and collect feedback from the customers for whom you are building the websites.

-When using the Project Huddle platform, your customers will be able to leave feedback and comments visually on any website page or any element on the page.
+When using it, your customers will be able to leave feedback visually on any website’s page or element.

-After the customer leaves a comment, you as the website developer will be able to see it from your dashboard and fix the problem.
+Once the customer leaves a comment, you (the website developer) will see it in the dashboard and fix the problem.

 How to Use the ProjectHuddle Plugin